stfbk/mig-t/doc/language.md

 - `replace response` used with the name of a variable containing a message.
 It replaces the response of the intercepted message with a saved message.

 Note that in active tests the operations are evaluated sequencially, this means that until an operation has not been finished (i.e. the message is not arrived yet) the next operation will not be available.
 This eventually means that if you have more message filtering operations, only one at the time is executed.

-#### Note for the Validate action

-If you use the `validate` action, the only tags you can use are the same as the passives checks, you can use:

-- `regex`
-- `checks`
-  The way they are used is the same as passive checks.
-  The purpose of the validate action is to built an oracle, in a way that if all validate operations are evaluated to true, and the result is passed, then the test is passed.
-Note that all the validate operations are combined with the result, see the result section for more info

 ### Operation and session in active tests